 A broad risk management process would be to initiate, identify, assess, plan and implement risk mitigation decisions.

 Any risk reserves or contingency should be held at a programme or portfolio level, outside the projects.

 Finally, he urged more use of external services, tools and techniques for risk assessment, such as the price tool, which is an estimating database used for defence projects, which can accurately predict the likely cost for a new project.

-He also said that the APM BoK and the PRAM guide are being updated to include risk management at the above 3 organisational levels.
+He also said that the APM Body of Knowledge and the PRAM guide are being updated to include risk management at the above three organisational levels.